Configuration

 - User Guide: Commits — Master AI-generated commit messages

-- User Guide: Reviews — Get comprehensive code reviews
+- User Guide: Reviews — Get detailed code reviews

 - Iris Studio — Learn all six Studio modes